High-Level Parallelism and Nested Features for Dynamic Inference Cost and Top-Down Attention: Experiments

-Consider a task where objects shall be classified in images and other modalities such as audio or descriptions are already available and provide semantic prior knowledge.
-This leads to contextual cues that can positively influence the classification, e.g. a "meow" should strengthen the classification of the object "cat" as in human perception \cite{Wolfe2021}.
+Consider a task where objects shall be classified in images and other modalities such as audio or descriptions are already available and provide prior semantic knowledge.
+This leads to contextual cues that can positively influence the classification, e.g. a ``meow'' should strengthen the classification of the object ``cat'' as in human perception \cite{Wolfe2021}.

-We argue that the proposed HLFP has a built-in selective attention mechanism because we know where to access the class-specific high-level features, since individual feature maps can be associated with a branch, its parameters, and a class. ~\autoref{fig:saliency} visualizes the feature maps of two parallel branches and shows class-specific differences.
-In an initial test, we assume that meaningful semantic knowledge already exists for each validation image, so that amplification should be done for each image class.
-This is done by simply multiplying the feature maps in the corresponding path in conv block 5 of HLFP-small (see~\autoref{tab:bigtab}) by a scalar, which is determined by experimentation.
-We use here values of $1.8$ (Imagenette), $1.4$ (Imagewoof), $1.1$ (ImageNet100) and $1.3$ (ImageNet mini).
-For the evaluation, the labels are used in such a way that a guidance exists that allows to find only the class-specific path of the respective validation image and to multiply the class-specific feature map from the conv block 5 with the scalar.
-This is done for all validation images and the last line in \autoref{tab:tab} shows that the classification result of HLFP-small is positively influenced.
-It is worth noting that this can be applied to any HLFP network.
+We argue that the proposed PHL has a built-in selective attention mechanism because we know where to access the category-specific high-level features, since individual feature maps can be associated with a branch, its parameters, and a category. ~\autoref{fig:saliency} visualizes the feature maps of two parallel branches and shows category-specific differences.
+In an initial test, we assume that meaningful semantic knowledge already exists for each validation image, so that amplification should be done for each image category.
+This is done by simply multiplying the feature maps in the corresponding path in conv block 5 of PHL$_\mathrm{small}$ (see~\autoref{tab:bigtab}) by a scalar.
+Here we use values of $1.8$ (Imagenette), $1.4$ (Imagewoof), $1.1$ (ImageNet100) and $1.3$ (ImageNet mini), which is determined by experimentation, as there is a value at which the result can be influenced to the maximum; as soon as this value is exceeded, the influence ebbs away again.
+For the evaluation, the labels are used in such a way that a guidance exists that allows to find only the category-specific path of the respective validation image and to multiply the category-specific feature map from the conv layer 5b with the scalar (c.f.~\ref{tab:bigtab}).
+This is done for all validation images and the first section in \autoref{tab:tab} shows that the classification result of PHL$_\mathrm{small}$ is positively influenced.
+It is worth noting that this can be applied to any PHL or NHL network, like in \autoref{tab:cutouts}, highlighted by the light gray color.
 This novel built-in top-down attention should be further explored, as it is not available in conventional architectures without much more complex operations \cite{kuo2022inferring}.